 Step Three: When you get your fabric home, you will want to stretch out your fabric, measure it, mark it with a pencil or other fabric marker, and cut it to the right measurements.
 One key will be making sure that you are cutting it straight.
 If it's just a tad bit off, that's okay, but do your best.
 This is why we mark it first before doing anything permanent.
 Line up your top fabric and the bottom liner and pin them together like you will lay them out on your tables.

 Step Four: Now, in order to make your hems without having to flip your fabric inside out, just unpin one side at a time, measure 1/2 inch in on both pieces of fabric, and mark them with a pencil.
 Fold your top piece under the 1/2 inch you marked and re-pin it all the way down.
-Then fold your liner over towards the top piece of your fabric your 1/2 inch, and pin both pieces together so that the fold are together and the edges match.
-(See picture to right.)
+Then fold your liner over towards the top piece of your fabric 1/2 inch and pin both pieces together so that the folds are together and the edges match.
+(See picture.)